GPT-3

-Generative Pre-trained Transformer 3 (GPT-3) is a large language model released by OpenAI in 2020.
+Generative Pre-trained Transformer 3 (GPT-3) is a large language model released by OpenAI in 2020 as part of the company's GPT series of models.

 Like its predecessor, GPT-2, it is a decoder-only transformer model of deep neural network, which supersedes recurrence and convolution-based architectures with a technique known as "attention".
 This attention mechanism allows the model to focus selectively on segments of input text it predicts to be most relevant.
 GPT-3 has 175 billion parameters, each with 16-bit precision, requiring 350GB of storage since each parameter occupies 2 bytes.
-It has a context window size of 2048 tokens, and has demonstrated strong "zero-shot" and "few-shot" learning abilities on many tasks.
+It has a context window size of 2,048 tokens, and has demonstrated strong "zero-shot" and "few-shot" learning abilities on many tasks.

 On September 22, 2020, Microsoft announced that it had licensed GPT-3 exclusively.
 Others can still receive output from its public API, but only Microsoft has access to the underlying model.

 Background

 According to The Economist, improved algorithms, more powerful computers, and a recent increase in the amount of digitized material have fueled a revolution in machine learning.
 New techniques in the 2010s resulted in "rapid improvements in tasks", including manipulating language.

 Software models are trained to learn by using thousands or millions of examples in a "structure ... loosely based on the neural architecture of the brain".
 One architecture used in natural language processing (NLP) is a neural network based on a deep learning model that was introduced in 2017—the transformer architecture.
 There are a number of NLP systems capable of processing, mining, organizing, connecting and contrasting textual input, as well as correctly answering questions.

 On June 11, 2018, OpenAI researchers and engineers published a paper introducing the first generative pre-trained transformer (GPT)—a type of generative large language model that is pre-trained with an enormous and diverse text corpus in datasets, followed by discriminative fine-tuning to focus on a specific task.
 GPT models are transformer-based deep-learning neural network architectures.
 Previously, the best-performing neural NLP models commonly employed supervised learning from large amounts of manually-labeled data, which made it prohibitively expensive and time-consuming to train extremely large language models.
-The first GPT model was known as "GPT-1," and it was followed by "GPT-2" in February 2019.
+The first GPT model was known as GPT-1, and it was followed by GPT-2 in February 2019.
 Created as a direct scale-up of its predecessor, GPT-2 had both its parameter count and dataset size increased by a factor of 10.
 It had 1.5 billion parameters, and was trained on a dataset of 8 million web pages.

 In February 2020, Microsoft introduced its Turing Natural Language Generation (T-NLG), which they claimed was "largest language model ever published at 17 billion parameters."
 It performed better than any other language model at a variety of tasks, including summarizing texts and answering questions.